from wreck to reef

 Sinking ex-HMAS Tobruk

 Ex-HMAS Tobruk was towed to Bundaberg in December 2016 to begin preparations for scuttling.
-These preparations are estimated to take up to two years to ensure that any materials harmful to the environment are removed, and that the site is safe for divers.
+From here the ship was prepared to ensure that any materials harmful to the environment were removed, and that the ship is safe for divers.

-Cleaning operations will include the removal of fuels, oils, greases, hazardous material, and items that could break loose during the scuttling process.
+Cleaning operations included the removal of fuels, oils, greases, hazardous material, and items that could break loose during the scuttling process.

-Diver access holes will also be cut to allow safe, easy access for divers, and allow light into the lower decks.
+Diver access holes were cut to allow safe, easy access for divers, and allow light into the lower decks.

 Experience the wreck